monacoremo/postgrest-sessions-example/app.sql.md

 ## Roles

-Roles in PostgreSQL apply to the database cluster (i.e. the set of databases managed by one PostreSQL instance) as a whole.
+Roles in PostgreSQL apply to the database cluster (i.e. the set of databases managed by one PostreSQL server) as a whole.
 Setting up the roles for our application is the only part that might encounter conflicts when run on a fresh database.
 We are going to set up all the required roles here.